intel-iot-devkit/object-flaw-detector-cpp/README.md

 * Open a terminal on Ubuntu.

-* Updates to several environment variables are required to compile and run OpenVINO™ toolkit applications.
+* Updates to several environment variables are required to compile and run Intel® Distribution of OpenVINO™ toolkit applications.
 Run the following script on the terminal to temporarily set the environment variables.

    ``` source /opt/intel/computer_vision_sdk_2018.2.<version>/computer_vision_sdk/bin/setupvars.sh ```